-Buy 1kg of 100% Arabica medium roasted WHOLE BEAN coffee packs only.
+Buy 1kg of 100% Arabica medium roasted WHOLE BEAN Ethiopian Harrar coffee packs only.

-If there is one coffee that has polarised the entire coffee industry for many centuries like no other, it's the revered Ethiopia Harrar - a coffee with a perilous future, with predictions it's most likely to disappear within the next decade.
+If there is one coffee that has polarised the entire coffee industry for many centuries like no other, it's the revered Ethiopia Harrar.
+A coffee with a perilous future, some predicting it's likely to disappear within the next decade.

 Harrar is difficult to source and half-decent Harar is as rare as the proverbial rocking horse shite.
 It's also really bloody expensive in comparison to other alternatives.